neu-cs4530/fall23-team-project-group-409/databaseService/README.md

-# Welcome to David's super duper awesome incredibly concise and well-written database backend (11/21 @ 5PM)
+# Welcome to our database backend (11/29 @ 5PM)

-Here, I will explain rationale behind the API calls and how you (Drew, Andrew, and Brian) should utilize them.
+Here, I will explain rationale behind the API calls.

 Here's some quick API info:
 - When I say parameter, I'm referring to a field within the API request link (i.e. stuff thats preceded with a ":")